pingcap/tidb/README.md

 ## Quick start

-Read the [Quick Start Guide](https://pingcap.com/docs/QUICKSTART), which includes deployment methods using Ansible, Docker, and Kubernetes.
+Read the [TiDB Quick Start Guide](https://pingcap.com/docs/stable/quick-start-with-tidb/), which starts you off in a few minutes.

 ## Getting Help